cuelang/cuelang.org/content/en/docs/usecases/datadef.md

 ### Validating backwards compatibility

-CUE's model makes it easy to verify newer versions of schema are backwards compatible with older.
+CUE's model makes it easy to verify that newer versions of schema are backwards-compatible with older versions.

 Consider the following versions of the same API:
 ```